TonyRipa/PlaceValue/README.md

 We provide a compromise.
 P(A|B) ≝ Odds(A&B : B) .
 The advantage is two-fold.
 Firstly, this definition provides a calculation as easy as P(A|B) = P(A&B)/P(B) whenever it's defined.
 Secondly, it works in situations where P(A&B) and/or P(B) are not available.
 This ameliorates some of Pearl's concern.
 We retain a mathematical formalism without abandoning principle.

 One way to formalize why this works is that we avoided an extensional definition, or defining P(A|B) in terms of probabilities of parts.
 Much like how the intensionality of Probability Theory requires P(A&B) not to be defined in terms of probabilities of parts (instead opting for operating on the parts themselves before calculating a probability) we did the same with P(A|B).
 Defining P(A|B) = P(A&B)/P(B) is an extensional definition, and therefore it is fragile.
 P(A|B) = Odds(A&B : B) is an intensional definition allowing for robustness.

+One alternative approach is to reject the intensional vs extensional framing.
+The intensional/extensional framing cast be cast as functions.
+We are interested in whether the functions are structure preserving.
+Earlier, we saw the claim that probability is not distributive; there is not always some f such that P(A & B) is f(P(A),P(B)).
+This may be true if probability is constructed functions that don't preserve structure.
+This doesn't mean that all probability must be constructed in this way.
+Though it does appear that classical probability is constructed this way.
+The probability functions operate on the relatively large space of events, and transform them to the relatively small space of the unit interval [0,1].
+We have already considered extending the range of the probability function from the small range of [0,1] to the relatively larger range of PlaceValue.
+The expansion of the range of the probaiblity function addressed at least some of the problems seemingly inherant in the extensional/intensional framing.
+The extensions instead of being forced to be only in [0,1] were now allowed to be part of a larger set.
+The problem is not that intensions are mapped to extensions, but that some extensions are too small to fully encode the intensions.
+We can expand the size of the extension (which is really nothing but a representation) to the point that it correctly represents the intension.
+For example, we may take P(A)=A .
+In other words, probability is the identity function.
+Now the previous claim "probability is not distributive; there is not always some f such that P(A & B) is f(P(A),P(B))" is false.
+First consider the left-hand-side.
+If P is the identity function then P(A&B)=A&B. Consider the right-hand-side.
+Take f to be &.
+With f=& then f(P(A),P(B)) becomes &(P(A),P(B)), or in infix notation P(A)&P(B).
+With P as identity, this reduces to A&B. Both the left and right hand-side are A&B. Therefore, they can be made equal, in an extensional system.

 #### Borel's Paradox